JetBrains/kotless/README.md

 }
 ```

-*Please note that in case you use Ktor or Spring Boot you will need to replace existing in your
+*Please note that if you use Ktor or Spring Boot you will need to replace existing in your project
-project dependency with special Kotless `*-lang` dependency.
-Also, after it you will need to align
+dependency with a special Kotless `*-lang` dependency.
+Also, after that you will need to align
 version of dependent libraries (like Spring Security) with version bundled in `*-lang`
 (see this [paragraph](#integration-with-existing-applications))*

-This gives you access to DSL interfaces in your code and sets up Lambda dispatcher inside of your
+This gives you access to DSL interfaces in your code and sets up a Lambda dispatcher inside your
 application.

 If you don't have an AWS account &mdash; stop here.
 Now you can use `local` task to run the
 application locally and debug it.
-If you want to continue &mdash; create AWS account following
+If you want to continue &mdash; create AWS accounts following
 simple [instruction](https://hadihariri.com/2020/05/12/from-zero-to-lamda-with-kotless/) by Hadi
 Hariri.